 Maybe it's resentment that's been building for months.
 Maybe it's hurt from something they said that they don't even remember.
 Maybe it's frustration with patterns that never seem to change.
 Maybe it's anger at being taken for granted, or sadness at feeling misunderstood, or confusion about where things went wrong.

-These feelings don't disappear just because you don't express them.
+These feelings don't disappear just because you don't say them.
 They sit there, affecting how you interact, how you feel, how you show up in the relationship.
 They create distance even when you're trying to stay close.
-They build walls even when you want connection.

-Anonymous ranting gives you a way to release these feelings without risking the relationship.
-You can express what you're really thinking, process your emotions, and find clarity—all without saying anything that could hurt someone you care about.
+Anonymous ranting lets you release these feelings without risking the relationship.
+Get out what you're really thinking, process it, and find clarity, all without saying anything that could hurt someone you care about.

 When You're Afraid to Speak Up